-\paragraph{Multi-Task RoBERTa (MT RoBERTa).} We employ a standard method of multi-task learning approach that has been shown to be successful in similar text classification tasks~\cite{kochkina2018all}.
+\textbf{Multi-Task RoBERTa (MT RoBERTa).} We employ a standard method of multi-task learning approach that is successful in similar text classification tasks~\cite{kochkina2018all}.
+Intuitively, the classes are related to each other.
+Hence, if we explore methods to take advantage of the implicit relationships between the classes.
 Specifically, let $\mathbf{h} \in \mathbb{R}^k$ be the representation returned using RoBERTa where $k$ is the size of the hidden layer.
 Given $\mathbf{h}$, we jointly train the two output layers for Perception and Accident information (Related to an Accident and Fault).
 The RoBERTa parameters are shared for each task.
 To train the model, we simply perform a weighted average of the Cross-Entropy losses defined as

 where $T$ is the number of Tasks, $\mathbf{y}_i$ is the ground-truth classes for task $i$, $\mathbf{\hat y}_i$ are the predictions, $CE()$ is the Cross Entropy loss, and $w_i$ is a weight for task $i$.
 After experimenting with various weights for $w_i \in [0,1]$ we found weights of 1 to perform the best on our validation data.